Sign up for our twice-monthly email newsletter for all things bicycling in Colorado!BROWSE

 Access our Voter Voice advocacy campaign to quickly and easily contact your state representative.

-UPDATE: the bill will be heard by the House Finance Committee on April 3 at 1:30 p.m.
+STATUS: The bill was introduced and will be heard first by the House Transportation Committee

 Bicycle Colorado supports bicycling for everyone.
 Therefore, we want to see the number of bicyclists grow and to make it easier for people to use bikes for everyday trips.
 Some trips are too long, too hilly, or have cargo too heavy (like children) for regular bikes to meet the need.
 Electric bikes (eBikes) can help solve the problem.
 Most often, they are used to replace car trips.